Introduction to Power BI Salesforce Template

 One may also need insightful metrics to understand certain aspects of business using this data.

-All this will help one to understand what area needs to be focussed on and this, in turn, will help one make better business decisions.
+All this will help one to understand what area needs to be focused on and this, in turn, will help one make better business decisions.
 It helps one identify trends by highlighting various previously unnoticed aspects of the sales process and hence gives one an idea of which customers are profitable to the organization’s business.

 Connection Power BI to Salesforce can be summed up into a three-step process.
 First, one needs to pull Salesforce data.
 Next, place the aforementioned data in a centralized space which makes it easy for Power BI to access it.